-As part of the Federal Depository Library Program, the Government Documents Department at the Irvine Sullivan Ingram Library is dedicated to serving the needs of library users at the University of West Georgia by collecting and organizing government information products and providing access, instruction, and assistance in the use of these products.
+As part of the Federal Depository Library Program, the Government Documents department at the Irvine Sullivan Ingram Library is dedicated to serving the needs of library users at the University of West Georgia by collecting and organizing government information and providing access, instruction, and assistance in the use of these materials.

 Follow that Bird

 The eagle logo above represents the Federal Depository Library Program.
 Libraries participating in the program receive copies of U.S. Government documents and publications at no cost from the Government Publishing Office.
-UWG's Ingram Library is a Selective Depository, meaning that we receive some, but not all documents and publications made available.
-For more information about what types of government documents are selected at Ingram Library, please read our Collection Policy under the "Mission and Policies" tab.
+UWG's Ingram Library is a selective depository, meaning that we receive some, but not all documents and publications made available.
+For more information about the types of government documents that the Ingram Library collects, please read our Collection Policy under the "Mission and Policies" tab.

 Where to Start